 Rationale: Wipers improve visibility during adverse weather conditions.
-Worn wiper blades have the adverse affect and decrease visibility.
+Worn wiper blades have an adverse effect and decrease visibility.

-Check to see that wiper arms and blades are secure, not damaged, and operate smoothly.
+Checks to see that wiper arms and blades are secure, not damaged, and operate smoothly.

 11.13.8 Windshield Washer:

 Description: Windshield washers allow the driver to clean the windows of dirt and debris to increase visibility.